kimpenn/chex-seq/README.md

 # CHEX-seq: CHromatin EXposed Sequencing for Single-Stranded Open-Chromatin Analysis

 ## Overview
-Photoactivatable primer based Transcriptome In Vivo Analysis (TIVA) has shown successful application in profiling the transcriptome in live single cells (Lovatt *et al.* 2014).
-As one of its successors, CHEX-seq employs 3’ blocked, light-activatable probes which, upon annealing to the single-stranded DNA, is laser activated in selected cells (fixed or primary culture) at a specified foci, then serves as a primer for *in situ* copying of the single-stranded DNA into amplicons that can be finally sequenced.
+Photoactivatable primer based Transcriptome In Vivo Analysis (TIVA) has shown successful application in profiling the transcriptome in live single cells [1].
+As one of its successors, CHEX-seq employs 3' blocked, light-activatable probes which, upon annealing to the single-stranded DNA, is laser activated in selected cells (fixed or primary culture) at a specified foci, then serves as a primer for *in situ* copying of the single-stranded DNA into amplicons that can be finally sequenced.
 In this way, CHEX-seq enables a genome-wide map of the single-stranded open-chromatin landscape preserving the local tissue context.

 This is the computational pipeline for converting the reads from next-generation sequencing to single-stranded chromatin sites (in BED format) as well as the gene-wise count matrix in different subgenic regions.